 The incentive is not valuable enough to inspire action.
-Nobody jumps at savings in the single digits.
+Nobody jumps at 10% off.

 Low Cost

 The prospect needs to feel as if they are getting a steal, especially if they're trying something for the first time.
 Don't be afraid to offer a product or service for free.
 The profit you gain from a lifelong customer far outweighs the price of a free promotion.